alandours/whatsocket/README.md

 #### Edit profile

 Change your name and about info.
-It will automatically be saved to localStorage.
+It will be saved to localStorage.

 #### New chat